California Laws and Incentives for Vehicle Owner/Driver

 Propane Vehicle Rebates - Western Propane Gas Association (WPGA)

-The WPGA offers rebates of $1,000 for the purchase of a new propane vehicle or the conversion of an existing vehicle to operate on propane.
+The WPGA offers rebates of $500 for the purchase of a new propane vehicle or the conversion of an existing vehicle to operate on propane.
 In addition, WPGA offers rebates for 20% of the purchase or conversion price of a new propane commercial mower, up to $2,500.
-Rebates are available through August 31, 2013, or when program funds are exhausted.
-For more information, refer to the WPGA New Propane Vehicle and Commercial Mower Rebate Programs website.
+Rebates are available through December 31, 2014, or when program funds are exhausted.
+For more information, see the WPGA New Propane Vehicle and Commercial Mower Rebate Programs website.

 Electric Vehicle Supply Equipment (EVSE) Rebate - LADWP